AmanTomar20/AMAN/README.md

       1. Does not wearing a Seatbelt
       2. Alcohol level above permissible value
       3. Any of the door of the vehicle is open.
+E. Microcontroller used: PIC16F877a
+F. Software Used:
+      1.Proteus
+      2.Mplab
+      3.Easyeda